JackLamb99/historical-figures/README.md

 ### Guidance

 This [MDN Web Docs Guide](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) was used to understand and implement the localStorage property used for storing the "High Score" on the users' device

+### Content

+The description and birth-year for each figure is based on information provided from the Knowledge Graph, Google's collection of information about people, places and things.

 ### Media